mozilla/inv-tool/inv-tool.rst

 Directives
 ----------

-    All directives are in the format *<directive-name>*\=:*<directive-value>*.
+    All directives are in the format ``<directive-name>``\=:``<directive-value>``.
-    You use directives in your query string.
+    Directives are used in query strings.

         ``Example``::

-            invdns search --query "type=:SOA"
+            invdns search --query "type=:SOA mozilla.com"
+                # This will return all SOA records that contain 'mozilla.com'
+                # in their name.

     type
-        The *type* directive can be used to target a type of object.
-Type is case insensitive.
+        The ``type`` directive can be used to target a type of object.
+        Values used in the ``type`` directive are case insensitive.
 A search query contaning the type directive with no other filter will return all objects of that type and might take a while to complete depending on how many objects of that type exist.

         ``Example``::

             [ type=:CNAME web ]
+                # This returns all CNAMEs that contain the substring 'web'

     zone
-        The *zone* directive filters DNS records by DNS zone.
+        The ``zone`` directive filters DNS records by DNS zone.

         ``Example``::

             [ zone=:phx1.mozilla.com ]
+                # This returns all records the 'phx1.mozilla.com' zone

     site
-        The *site* directive can be used to search for objects that have IP addresses that fall into one of the networks associated with a site (datacenter or business unit).
+        The ``site`` directive can be used to search for objects that have IP addresses that fall into one of the networks associated with a site (datacenter or business unit).